khairied/Qata_FIFA_World_Cup_22/README.md

-# Tracking the Global Pulse: The First Multilingual Twitter Dataset from the FIFA World Cup
+# 🚨Tracking the Global Pulse: The First Public Twitter Dataset from the FIFA World Cup🚨

 🎉Welcome to the **Qatar 2022 World Cup Twitter Dataset** companion notebook! 🎉

 The notebook "fifa-wc-qatar22-examples-of-queries.ipynb" is designed to help researchers and practitioners **understand, explore, and query** the dataset efficiently.
 It includes: